BrkRaw/brkraw/docs/cli/prune.md

   are kept in the pruned archive.

 - No helper utilities are provided; you must ensure JCAMP compliance yourself.

+Template variables:

+- Strings in the spec containing `$key` are replaced when `--set-var key=value` is provided.

 Compatibility guidance: